Zendro-dev/Zendro-dev.github.io/tutorialSetUp.md

 <br/><br/>
 * _**Step 2 (required): Setup backend GraphQL server**_

 The GraphQL server by default provides basic create, read, update and delete (CRUD) operations for each data model specified in the scheme from the previous step.
-To start up with this server first it is needed to generate scheme-dependent code into the server root folder.
+To run this server first it is needed to generate scheme-dependent code into the server root folder.
 Afterwards you can start the server and access it's console from your web browser at `http://<your_host>:3000/graphql/`.
 <br/>

 [ > Backend Setup](backendSetUp.md)